jpmoo/link-icon/README.md

 # Link Icon Plugin

+> **Note:** This plugin was generated and debugged entirely by [Cursor AI](https://cursor.sh/) by a user with no coding experience.
+It demonstrates the power of AI-assisted development to create fully functional software.

 An Obsidian plugin that adds Lucide icons to internal wiki-links based on the folder path of the linked file.

 ## Features